ippontech/blog-usa/posts/the-documents-are-in-the-computer-front-end-development-for-back-end-engineers.md

 ![Page output after adding styling to the web component itself - view is as expected, matching the starting point of plain HTML and CSS.](../images/2022/02/fed4bees1-component-restored.png)

 Of course, we can only use it to show outdated information about weather in Richmond.
 The more impressive outcome we've achieved, though, is an excellent foundation of understanding on which to build.
+In the next post in our series, we'll have a bit of an easier ride through some things that are more familiar for those with back-end experience.
+I can't wait!